NEW FERRY'S BIG FREEZE January 2010

 A crime against the community was committed on 25 June 2010 when housing developer Worksharp EcoHomes of Southport demolished the historic Great Eastern pub.
 Although Wirral Borough Council Planning Committee had met on 1st June and deferred making its decision whether to approve the proposals for 10 new semi-detached houses until 6th July, the developer had turned some members of the community against this landmark building by deliberately opening it up for vandals to hasten its demise.
 A gang of arsonists were fought off by local residents Mark Anthony Craig, his daughter Laura, and a community police officer who arrived very quickly after Mark dialled 999.
 The gang eventually left, and later in the evening the Council sent in a team to board up the building again.

 In order to give the planning committee a nudge, the developer had the former pub demolished during the June heatwave just 1 week before the committee were to have a site visit to see the pub for themselves.
-148 years of history was snuffed out by the short-sightedness and monetary greed of a developer seeking to make a quick profit out of destroying one of our community's historic landmark assets.
+148 years of history were snuffed out by the short-sightedness and monetary greed of a developer seeking to make a quick profit out of destroying one of our community's historic landmark assets.

 It seems that the mistakes of the demolitions carried out during the 1960s and 1970s have not been learned.
 Landmark buildings give a community its identity, not endless rows of bland cheap domestic architecture.
 Without landmarks, communities such as New Ferry become as anonymous as a suburb of Telford.
 Those who allowed this crime to be committed should hang their heads in shame.